Equivalence for Networks with Adversarial State: Positive Rate Conditions

 Assume for now that $\calS$ contains only a single element, in which case $\scR_{\CC}(\calN)=\scR_{\AVC}(\calN)$, and we denote both by $\scR(\calN)$.
 We form a set $\calP\subset\calV\times\calV$ and subsequently show that $\calP$ is precisely the set of node pairs that can sustain positive rate.
 For the CC model, we will be interested in whether $(2,1)\in\calP$; \ie whether feedback is possible with respect to the point-to-point channel from node~1 to node~2.
 On the other hand, for the AVC model, we care whether there exists a node $u$ such that $(u,1),(u,2)\in\calP$.

-The set $\calP$ is formed via the following steps: \begin{enumerate} \item Initialize $\calP$ as $\{(u,u):u\in\calV\}$. \item If there is a pair of nodes $(u,v)\notin\calP$, and a set $\calA\subset\calV$ such that $(j,v)\in\calP$ for all $j\in\calA$, and \beq \max_{p(x^{(u)}),x^{(\{u\}^c)}} I(X^{(u)};Y^{(\calA)}|X^{(\{u\}^c)}=x^{(\{u\}^c)})>0, \eeq then add $(u,v)$ to $\calP$. \item Repeat step 2 until there are no additional such pairs $(u,v)$. \end{enumerate} The mutual information in \eqref{eq:unequal} represents the capacity of a point-to-point channel with input $X^{(u)}$ and output $Y^{(\calA)}$, even though $Y^{(\calA)}$ represents all received values by nodes in $\calA$, which are not available at any single receiver.
+The set $\calP$ is formed via the following steps: \begin{enumerate} \item Initialize $\calP$ as $\{(u,u):u\in\calV\}$. \item If there is a pair of nodes $(u,v)\notin\calP$, and a set $\calA\subset\calV$ such that $(j,v)\in\calP$ for all $j\in\calA$, and \beq \max_{p(x^{(u)}),x^{(\{u\}^c)}} I(X^{(u)};Y^{(\calA)}|X^{(\{u\}^c)}=x^{(\{u\}^c)})>0, \eeq then add $(u,v)$ to $\calP$. \item Repeat step 2 until there are no additional such pairs $(u,v)$. \end{enumerate} {Note that the condition in step (2) on a pair of nodes $(u,v)$ is monotonic in the sense that if it holds at any point in the procedure, adding other pairs to $\calP$ cannot cause it to cease holding.
+Thus, no matter the order in which pairs are added to $\calP$, any pair that satisfies the condition at any point will eventually be added.
+Thus, the above procedure defines $\calP$ uniquely.}

+The mutual information in \eqref{eq:unequal} represents the capacity of a point-to-point channel with input $X^{(u)}$ and output $Y^{(\calA)}$, even though $Y^{(\calA)}$ represents all received values by nodes in $\calA$, which are not available at any single receiver.
 Additionally, we maximize over constants $\xuc$ in case the channel from $X^{(u)}$ to $Y^{(\calA)}$ only has positive capacity for certain transmissions by the other nodes.